 What Did We Do to Engage Students?

-In 2020-2021, we hosted three SAC meetings with our partners Advance Illinois and ISAC.
-In addition, representatives from the SAC also presented a session on Student Voices during the annual Illinois 60 by 25 Network Annual Meeting in February.
-As a result, SAC members had opportunities to share their perspectives to inform the 60 by 25 Network’s efforts and statewide policy, deepen their knowledge on issues that advance educational equity, and strengthen their understanding of Illinois’ education policy and practice landscape.
+In 2020–21, we hosted three SAC meetings with our partners, Advance Illinois and ISAC.
+In addition, SAC representatives presented a session on Student Voices during the annual Illinois 60 by 25 Network Annual Meeting in February.
+As a result, SAC members had opportunities to share their perspectives to inform the Network’s efforts and statewide policy, deepen their knowledge on issues that advance educational equity, and strengthen their understanding of Illinois’ education policy and practice landscape.